kanitafro/computer-vision-30/DAY 1 - OpenCV/README.md

 # DAY 1 - OpenCV tutorial

 Learning basic operations with images and video using the ***opencv-python*** library.
 Based on [OpenCV tutorial for beginners | FULL COURSE in 3 hours with Python](https://youtu.be/eDIj5LuIL4A?si=gaCR-mjeaJiWvLNn) by *Computer vision engineer*.
+The video is used as a guideline to learn OpenCV, not copy and paste everything mentioned in the video.

 `cv_image_operations.py` goes through the basic operations with images using the `cv2` library.
 The demo is done on the *image3.jpg* in this folder and uses the function*`show_coordinates`* from the `helper_functions1.py`.